denisabee/petclinic-tests/README.md

 ```

 ## Test scenarios
-The project comes with four scenarios - 2 for API tests and 2 for frontend tests:
+The project comes with four scenarios - 2 for API tests and 2 for Web tests:
 ```Gherkin
   Scenario: Check List of Vets contains Vet
     Given the status of the API is 200